daler/dotfiles/_sources/vim.rst.txt

       - Send the current RMarkdown code chunk to the neoterm buffer, and jump to the next chunk
     * - :kbd:`gxx`
       - normal
-      - Send the current line to the neoterm buffer
+      - Send the current *line* to the neoterm buffer
     * - :kbd:`gx`
       - visual
-      - Send the selection to the neoterm buffer
+      - Send the current *selection* to the neoterm buffer
     * - :kbd:`,k`
       - normal
       - Render the current RMarkdown file to HTML using `knitr::render()`.